Seth Enslow: Second record attempt

 Enslow healed up and continued to shoot several films for Fleshwound Films and other companies and going for big jumps as well as being a featured rider on the Crusty Demons World Tour.
-In 2004, he released his second film named simply Seth II which showcased Enslow riding with his friends on several different locations and also his second record attempt.
+In 2004, he released his second film named simply Seth II which showcased Enslow riding with his friends on several locations and also his second record attempt.
 The attempt was held at what riders usually called Manny's Yard, a location with several big jumps, the biggest measuring 200 ft.
 The venue was long from ideal and had a complicated runup to the ramp.
 This meant that as the ramp was pulled back further and further, Enslow struggled to get the speed he needed in order to clear the gap.
 This led to Enslow coming up short of the landing ramp and sending him flying through the air resulting in a broken leg and a concussion.